How to Develop a Fintech App: Comprehensive Guide

 Insurance applications, blockchain technology, and solutions for regulatory purposes are also commonly attributed to fintech.

-• Finally, blockchain technology is also gaining traction and receiving broad adoption.
-Various cryptocurrency-related solutions like crypto wallets (custodial and non-custodial wallets) and crypto exchanges, for instance, Coinbase, are often forecasted as fintech's not-so-far future.
+- Finally, blockchain technology is also gaining traction and receiving broad adoption.
+Various cryptocurrency-related solutions like crypto wallets and crypto exchanges, for instance, Coinbase, which has 8.8 million user base, are often forecasted as fintech's not-so-far future.

 Reasons to Develop a Fintech App